12 Best portable standalone drawing tablets

 Battery Life

 You want long battery life so that you work from anywhere on your tablet.
 You don’t want the battery to run out when you’re not near a power source.
-So, look for digital devices that offer longer hours of battery life on a full charge.
+So, look for digital devices that offer longer hours of battery life on a single charge.

 Price